 HOW TO ADD OFFICE 365 EMAIL TO YOUR IPHONE OR IPAD

 You can also install the Outlook app, available from the app store, or follow the instructions below to add the account to your default mail app.

 Students are required to use a laptop computer in courses with the latest version of Adobe Reader DC and the Microsoft Suite of programs including Word, Excel, and PowerPoint.

-Microsoft word is an academic standard program and is compatible with various citation management programs and plugins, two of which are linked to on the Writing Resources resource guide.
+Microsoft Word is an academic standard program and is compatible with various citation management programs and plugins, two of which are linked to on the Writing Resources page.

 In order to get the most out of the education and dissertation experience, students should have a baseline knowledge of their computer and Microsoft Word.
 Students who feel they need training in computer use or Microsoft Word, can use the following resources to help build those skills.